-- Transcription Analysis
+- Transcription Analysis (1700 words)

-- Integrating Bass Lines with Physical Relationships
+- Problem Solving – Integrating Bass Lines with Physical Relationships (1200 words)

-- Examples of Bass Lines Over ii-V-I
+- Examples of Bass Lines Over ii-V-I (600 words)

-- Adding Right Hand, Simple Exercises
+- Adding Right Hand, Simple Exercises (1100 words)

-- Adding Right Hand, Advanced Exercises
+- Adding Right Hand, Advanced Exercises (1200 words)

-- Meter, Time Feel and Rhythmic Relationships
+- Meter, Rhythm and Time Feel (2000 words)

-- Extreme Advanced Exercises
+- New Directions: Extremely Advanced Exercises (2500 words)

-Also includes transcriptions of Dave McKenna on Yardbird Suite and Lennie Tristano on Deliberation.
+Article also includes transcriptions of Dave McKenna on Yardbird Suite and Lennie Tristano on Deliberation.
 These PDFs are only the first two pages.
 The full transcriptions and article can be found on Patreon.